Welia Health

 Vision: To foster a patient-centered culture and maintain a complement of services that meet the changing needs of the communities we serve.

-Pharmacy Services and Resident Opportunities: Welia is excited to be expanding its residency program by providing two residency opportunities.
-Both will offer a comprehensive rural experience with a focus on providing direct patient care and ambulatory services with one having an inpatient hospital emphasis and one having a community emphasis.
+Pharmacy Services and Resident Opportunities: Welia is excited to offer two residency opportunities.
+Both will offer a comprehensive rural experience with a focus on providing direct patient care and ambulatory services with one having an inpatient hospital focus and one having a community focus.
 Being able to understand and provide care throughout a rural health system makes the residents a vital member of the healthcare team as they help to implement quality improvement practices throughout the entire health system.
-We feel strongly having two residents will allow for expanded learning and knowledge sharing, enhancing their experience, and creating well-rounded rural health providers.
+We feel strongly having two residents allows for expanded learning and knowledge sharing, enhancing their experience, and creating well-rounded rural health providers.

-Ambulatory Care (applies to both residents): Pharmacists provide Medication Therapy Management (MTM) at all three Welia clinics.
-The pharmacists work alongside other providers using a broad collaborative practice agreement (CPA) to be able to provide comprehensive medication management and have a real and immediate impact on patient care.
-They use efficient practice management techniques to run the MTM clinics and are experts in scheduling and referring patients.
+Ambulatory Care (applies to both residents): Pharmacists provide Comprehensive Medication Management (CMM) / Medication Therapy Management (MTM) at all three Welia clinics.
+The pharmacists work alongside other providers using a broad collaborative practice agreement (CPA) to be able to provide services and have a real and immediate impact on patient care.
+They use efficient practice management techniques to run the CMM/MTM clinics and are experts in scheduling and referring patients.
 Documentation is exceptionally thorough and billed is done though the clinic.
 The clinics, hospital, and community pharmacies have a fully integrated EPIC based electronic health record ensuring continuity of care for patients as they transition throughout the health system.
-This practice has been steadily growing over the more than 10 years Welia has been offering these services and with new opportunities it will continue to expand.

 Community Care (amb care/community resident): The community pharmacy team works closely with all members of the health care team focusing on providing high quality patient-centered care in a community pharmacy setting.
 The existing CPA with Welia providers allows the community pharmacists to practice at the top of their license, giving them the ability to vaccinate, order necessary labs, provide therapeutic interchanges, and initiate therapy.
 Both community pharmacies provide MTM services for eligible patients and are active members of the Community Pharmacy Enhanced Services Network (CPESN).
 The pharmacists, technicians and support staff all work to meet the individual needs of their patients to ensure medications are appropriate, safe, effective, and affordable.